OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-2.md

 ---
-title: D365 Typescript Web Resources - Part 2 - Type Declarations
+title: D365 TypeScript Web Resources - Part 2 - Type Declarations
 date: 2020-03-08
 tags:
   - D365
   - Web Resources
-  - Typescript
+  - TypeScript
   - JavaScript
   - XrmDefinitelyTyped
 categories:
-  - D365 Typescript
+  - D365 TypeScript
 description: Type Declaration files provide a way to declare the existence of some types or values without actually providing implementations for those values.
 They improve readability and also quality.
-They are integral to the use of Typescript.
+They are integral to the use of TypeScript.
 excerpt: Type Declaration files provide a way to declare the existence of some types or values without actually providing implementations for those values.
 They improve readability and also quality.
-They are integral to the use of Typescript.
+They are integral to the use of TypeScript.
 ---

-Before you get stuck into this make sure you've checked out any previous parts to the [series](/categories/D365-Typescript/).
+Before you get stuck into this make sure you've checked out any previous parts to the [series](/categories/D365-TypeScript/).
 Each part in this series follows on from the previous, so you may need to grab the code from the previous part if you haven't been following.

 ## Type Declarations for the D365/XRM Client API